MA in Physical Education with an Added Authorization in Adapted Physical Education

 For more information: (626) 815-6176

-The Master of Arts in Physical Education with an Added Authorization in Adapted Physical Education program is designed for candidates who possess a teaching credential in physical education and are seeking to teach adapted physical education in the pre-K–12 and/or community college systems.
-The program combines the curricula of the adapted physical education added authorization and master’s degree program to deliver a unique, comprehensive education package.
+The Master of Arts in Physical Education with an Added Authorization in Adapted Physical Education program is designed for teachers who wish to teach adapted physical education at the pre-K-12 and/or community college levels.
+The program combines the curricula of the adapted physical education added authorization program and the master’s degree program to deliver a unique, comprehensive education package.
 Upon completion, the graduate will earn an Added Authorization in Adapted Physical Education and a Master of Arts in Physical Education.